samclifford/samclifford.blog/index.md

 @molgaard2013             Work that came out of a visit to Helsinki, Finland, using Bayesian GAMs with autocorrelated errors to understand air quality in multiple European cities

 @farhadpaper              Spatial variation of air quality within primary schools

-@honours                  Honours thesis on dispersion of a compount in shear-augmented flow

 ---------------------------------------------------------